Sakaemachi Station (Aichi)

 Sakaemachi Station (栄町駅, Sakaemachi-eki) is a railway station in Higashi-ku, Nagoya, Aichi Prefecture, Japan, operated by Meitetsu.

+The station is connected underground with multiple Nagoya Municipal Subway stations, namely Sakae and Hisaya-ōdōri Station.

 Lines

 Sakaemachi Station is a terminus of the Meitetsu Seto Line, and is located 20.6 kilometers from opposing terminus of the line at Owari Seto.

 Station layout

 The station has one dead-headed underground island platform.
-The station has automated ticket machines, Manaca automated turnstiles and is staffed.
+The station has automated ticket machines which dispense manaca IC cards, automated turnstiles, and is staffed.